-Plan around sunset.
+Plan around the sun.

 Wear shoes you can walk in.

-I get the appeal of wearing decadent heels, I really do.
+Heels are beautiful, truly.
 But, if you don’t normally wear heels and find them hard to move around in, go with something else.
 With most dresses you can’t really see the shoes anyway and you move around a lot on your wedding day.
 If you’re thinking “well, I’ll just change shoes before the reception”- don’t underestimate all the things that have to happen before then.
 There’s walking to your first look, bridal party photos, walking down the aisle, bride and groom portraits, family photos.
 If you’re feet hurt, or you’re having trouble walking its going to show up in your photos.
 You don’t want to look back on your wedding photos and only remember how much your feet hurt!

-The sun matters.
+The ceremony location matters.

 The ceremony is arguably the most important part of the day.
 After all, this is what a wedding is all about- the getting married to your best friend.
 That makes your ceremony photos integral to the story that is your wedding day.
 When looking at venues or planning ceremony areas, think about where the light will be.
 The trick to beautiful glowy photos, no matter the time of day, is to keep the sun behind you.
 For example, if a venue has a beautiful mountain background in the east, but the sun sets in the west, its going to be really hard to get good photos with the mountains in the background as the sun will be in your face.
 A ceremony area that’s side lit means one person will be squinting into the sun for the entire ceremony while the other person casts a shadow.